davetang/learning_vcf_file/README.md

 BCFtools](https://academic.oup.com/gigascience/article/10/2/giab008/6137722)
 and please cite it if you use BCFtools for your work.

-Lastly, this README is created by `create_readme.sh` on GitHub Actions, which executes `readme.Rmd` and creates `README.md`.
+Lastly, this README is created by `create_readme.sh` using GitHub Actions, which executes `readme.Rmd` and creates `README.md` and can also be viewed at <https://davetang.github.io/learning_vcf_file/>.

 ## Installation